abingdonpta/abingdonpta/content/other/history/index.md

 ### 1985 Playground Construction Photos

 The photos below show the construction of the "Leathers Playground" in April 1985.
-The playground was designed by Robert Leathers, a celebrity playground architect whose designs were constructed over multiple days by hundreds of community volunteers. ([The Washington Post published an article describing some of Abingdon's planning efforts.](https://www.washingtonpost.com/archive/local/1984/11/07/volunteers-work-is-childs-play/ca319fea-11f5-4f64-befd-271dce5697f9/)) For additional information, see the [Dedication document](pdf/playground-dedication.pdf) in the documents section.
+The playground was designed by Robert Leathers, a celebrity playground architect whose designs were constructed over multiple days by hundreds of community volunteers. ([The Washington Post published an article describing some of Abingdon's planning efforts.](https://www.washingtonpost.com/archive/local/1984/11/07/volunteers-work-is-childs-play/ca319fea-11f5-4f64-befd-271dce5697f9/)) For additional information about the 1985 playground, see the [dedication document](pdf/playground-dedication.pdf) and the [community newsletter](pdf/playground-fca-bulletin.pdf) in the documents section.

 The following photos and flyers were provided by Meghan Fatourous, Abingdon's librarian.
 They were contained in a scrapbook stored in Abingdon's library.